Dlo194/AutoTap/README.md

-# Auto-Tap
+# AutoTap
 WinForms Auto Tap Application

-Using an extended and fixed version of the WindowHookLib library With suggestions from: https://www.unknowncheats.me/forum/c-/206117-basic-simple-overlay-guide.html
+Using an extended and fixed version of the WindowsHookLib library: https://www.codeproject.com/Articles/19858/Global-Windows-Hooks
+With suggestions from: https://www.unknowncheats.me/forum/c-/206117-basic-simple-overlay-guide.html

 Usage: